Cloud storage overview

 As far as pricing goes for each of the three providers, it can get pretty complicated when deciding which one is the most cost efficient.
 There is no set company that will always be the cheapest to go with.
 For all three providers however, they all have a pay as you plan which usually will be far cheaper than using an on-premises datacenter for storage.
 The user pays only for the storage capacity and services they use.
 And within each provider there are a lot of different options you can choose to have or not have which will affect the pricing of the service.

-The best method when it comes to comparing prices of each provider is to use each platform’s Pricing Calculator.
+The best method when it comes to comparing prices of Azure, AWS, and GCP is to use each platform’s Pricing Calculator.
 Each platform created their own calculator where the user puts in the service they want to use, the capacity of storage they’ll need per month, the number of operations they plan to do per month, and so on.
 After you input the specs you plan to use for the service it will calculate and present a final estimation of how much it will cost you per month to use that service.
 So, when comparing price points when planning to use one of the providers it is important to know what you’ll need and then compare and contrast by using the price calculator for each platform.
 Here is an example of what some comparison estimations might look like:

 100 GB Capacity,